therealchjones/mffer/docs/Development.md

 ## Developing the mffer webapp

-The mffer webapp is based on Google Apps Script, uses Google Sheets/Google Drive, and is deployed at https://mffer.org via the [Google Cloud Platform](https://cloud.google.com).
-This method of deployment is not especially straightforward, and other better options may be more readily available to other users.
-These will, however, require significant code modification, as the mffer webapp code makes heavy use of Apps Script (transpiled from TypeScript), its associated APIs, and Google's OAuth 2.0 authentication.
+The mffer webapp uses Google Apps Script, Google Sheets/Google Drive, and the [Google Cloud Platform](https://cloud.google.com), and the "front end" may optionally be hosted on a different web server.
+This method of deployment is not especially straightforward, and other better options may be more readily available to some users.
+This method is supported as that most easily available to all users.

 ### Deploying the webapp